ventus-ag/documentation/content/products/compute/gpu-virtual-machines.md

     ![](../../../assets/images/vms/gpu-3.png?width=30pc&classes=border,shadow)

   - *Key pair* - required for Linux VMs; choose an existing SSH key (created on the *SSH Keys* page) or create a new one to connect to the VM via SSH.
+  - *Networks / Ports* — choose how the VM will connect to the network:
-  - *Networks* - select one or more networks to connect the VM to;
+    - *Networks* — select one or more available networks.
+A new port will be created automatically for each selected network;
-    by default, "public" network is pre-selected.
+      by default, "public" network is pre-selected;
+      optionally specify Fixed IPs within the subnet when using the network option.
+    - *Ports* — select an existing port to attach to the VM; the assigned firewalls will be displayed below (read-only).
-  - *Firewalls* -  choose what collection of network access rules will control the traffic to this VM;
+  - *Firewalls* - define which network rules control VM traffic:
+    - using *Networks*, you can select Firewalls manually;
       by default, "default" Firewall is pre-selected;
+    - using *Ports*, Firewalls will be inherited from the selected port.

-    💡 Default Firewall allows access to the Internet from the VMs, but denies almost all access on the VMs from outside, except for objects belonging to the same default Firewall.
+    💡 The default Firewall allows outgoing Internet access but restricts incoming connections, except from resources in the same Firewall group.
   - *Tags* - optional; use this field to assign tags to the VM.
   - *Volume size (GB)* - provide the preferred disk size for the VM;
     valid range: 10–1000 GiB;